 You’ve come to the right place if you’re wondering how to avoid paying taxes when selling a house.
-We’ve talked to a top real estate agent and an expert tax pro to help you understand the required home sale taxes and gathered the top ways to mitigate or eliminate the tax burden on your home sale.
+We’ve talked to a top real estate agent and a tax professional to help you understand the required home sale taxes and gathered the top ways to mitigate or eliminate the tax burden on your home sale.

 Capital gains in real estate, explained

 If you sell your house for more than you bought it for, you’re making a profit.
-The government considers that profit as taxable income, and they want to tax you on those capital gains.
+The government considers that profit taxable in the form of capital gains.
 Just be aware that capital gains tax is calculated based on the gross profit, not the net.

-Experienced CPA Robin F. Sansone, of Georgia-based Rhodes, Young, Black & Duncan, explains:
+Experienced CPA Robin F. Sansone, partner at Georgia-based Rhodes, Young, Black & Duncan, explains: